1VinceP/doc/devmountain-mentor-guide.md

   * And to make things easier in the future: `sudo chown -R username /usr/local/` (no more need to `sudo` everything).
 * [ ] Mac users: get Homebrew.
   * `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
 * [ ] Does this student have an editor?
-No, Notepad is not an editor.
+No, Notepad is not an editor. _Neither is the Mac Notes app._
   * Possible options:
     * <https://www.sublimetext.com/>
     * <http://atom.io/>